Derrick Green: Sepultura

 Revolusongs, an EP of cover songs was released by the band.
 The EP was exclusively released in Brazil and Japan, but then the band was picked up by record label SPV and Revolusongs was later included as a bonus disc on the digipak edition of Roorback, the next full-length studio album with Green.
 A collaboration between the video director Ricardo Della Rosa and Green created the idea of the music video of U2's song "Bullet the Blue Sky".
 It won best photography in the 2003 Brazil MTV music awards show.

 Despite Roorback receiving critical acclaim, sales remained low.
-Allmusic gave the album 4 stars out of 5 and said, "if there are still any lingering doubts about the Green/Sepultura match, 2003's excellent Roorback should put them to rest for good.
+AllMusic gave the album 4 stars out of 5 and said, "if there are still any lingering doubts about the Green/Sepultura match, 2003's excellent Roorback should put them to rest for good.
 Green is passionate and focused throughout the album —he has no problem going that extra mile— and the writing is consistently strong".

 All the tracks on the DVD Live in São Paulo were recorded on April 3, 2005, at a concert in São Paulo, Brazil.
 A CD of the same name was also recorded.
 Both were released on November 8, 2005, through SPV Records.
 The second DVD features a documentary of the band's career from 1998 on, filmed and co-edited by Green.

 Dante XXI was released on March 14, 2006.
 It is a concept album based on Dante's The Divine Comedy, a book that Green read in high school and suggested to the band for the concept for the album.
 In "Convicted in Life" video, Green collaborated with the video director Luis Carone for the idea.
 The video won for best editing in a video and best direction in a video at the Brazil MTV music awards show in 2006.

-Allmusic gave the album 3.5 stars out of 5 and said that, "Overall, Dante XXI is easily one of Sepultura's strongest releases to feature Green on vocals".
+AllMusic gave the album 3.5 stars out of 5 and said that, "Overall, Dante XXI is easily one of Sepultura's strongest releases to feature Green on vocals".
 Igor Cavalera left the band after the release of Dante XXI.
 He was replaced by Brazilian drummer Jean Dolabella who they continued with and toured with for the most part of the Dante XXI tour.

 Sepultura released the album A-Lex on January 26, 2009.
 A-Lex is a concept album based on Anthony Burgess' book A Clockwork Orange.
-Allmusic gave the album 4 stars out of 5 and said that "personnel changes can have a very negative effect on a band, but Sepultura have maintained their vitality all these years – and that vitality is alive and well on the superb A-Lex".
+AllMusic gave the album 4 stars out of 5 and said that "personnel changes can have a very negative effect on a band, but Sepultura have maintained their vitality all these years – and that vitality is alive and well on the superb A-Lex".

-On July 6, 2010, it was announced that Sepultura have signed a deal with Nuclear Blast Records, and will release their first album Kairos for the label in 2011.
+In July 2010, it was announced that Sepultura have signed a deal with Nuclear Blast Records, and will release their first album Kairos for the label in 2011.
 Roy Z (Judas Priest, Halford, Iron Maiden's Bruce Dickinson, Helloween) was the producer for the new album.